 Log Repeater Compact CD401LR A simple repeater for speed in 1 or 2 axis and trip.
 Limited functionality.
 Multi Repeater Compact CD401MR A comprehensive repeater for many of the common NMEA messages.
 Also functions for user defined messages.
-Multi Repeater Backwards CD401MB Same as CD401MR but all speeds are in opposite direction Single axis EML 124 Compact CD401E1 With Electronic unit (JB60CD), sensor and cable Dual axis EML 224 Compact CD401E2 With Electronic unit (JB60CD), sensor and cable EML224 Compact Backwards CD401EB With Electronic unit (JB60CD), sensor and cables
+Multi Repeater Backwards CD401MB Same as CD401MR but all speeds are in opposite direction.
+Single axis EML 124 Compact CD401E1 With Electronic unit (JB60CD), sensor and cable.
+Dual axis EML 224 Compact CD401E2 With Electronic unit (JB60CD), sensor and cable.
+EML 224 Compact Backwards CD401EB With Electronic unit (JB60CD), sensor and cables.
+Single axis DL1 Doppler CD401D1 With Electronic unit (JB60CD), sensor and cables.

 The software for all these options are stored in the system and the options can be changed using a security code.
-This code can be obtained from sales@ skipper.no or by sending an order to SKIPPER together with the systems serial number.
+This code can be obtained from sales@skipper.no or by sending an order to SKIPPER together with the systems serial number.
 (Obtained by opening the code screen in diagnostics).
 On entering the supplied code number, the system options will be set.
-However, please note that the cabling is different for the repeaters and the main EML 224 Compact systems, so these are not compatible without replacing the back plate.
+However, please note that the cabling is different for the repeaters and the main Compact speed log systems, so these are not compatible without replacing the back plate.

-CHANGING THE SYSTEM/ ADDING OPTIONS
+CHANGING THE SYSTEM / ADDING OPTIONS

-The EML 224 Compact is being developed as a low cost display alternative to full graphics displays already available.
+The Compact speed log is being developed as a low cost display alternative to full graphics displays already available.
 Most extra features are available for the EML 224 Compact and these can be activated using the CODE page in the setup menu.
 On this page, the systems unique ID is displayed.
 The new options can be purchased from the SKIPPER retailer to add extra functions.

 You will receive an activation code and, if necessary, a software upgrade.